aduhour/osmlanduseR/README.md

 ## Installation

-The package can be installed from:
+The package is under development and can be installed from:

 ```
 install.packages("remotes")